La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi djuno le du'u le xo kau prenu cu tadni la .lojban.**
 > _I know how many people study Lojban._

-### Indirect quotations (reported speech)
+### Indirect quotations (reported speech): ‘_I said that I would come._’

-A relation like _Alice said "Michelle said “Hello” to me"_ can also be expressed in a rather more subtle way:
+A relation like _Alice said, "Michelle said, 'Hello' to me"_ can also be expressed in a subtler way:

 > **la .alis. pu cusku zo'e pe le nu la .micel. pu rinsa le ninmu**
 > _Alice said something about Michelle greeting her before._
-> `Alice said something about the event of Michelle greeted her.`
+> `Alice said something about the event of Michelle greeting her.`

-or a bit shorter:
+Alternatively, you can make it shorter:

 > **la .alis. pu cusku le se du'u la .micel. pu rinsa le ninmu**
 > _Alice said that Michelle had greeted her._

-The combination **se du'u** allows expressing indirect speech.
+The combination **se du'u** allows the expression of indirect speech.

-Here are the examples of verbs related to talking when using reported speech:
+Here are some examples of verbs related to talking when using reported speech:

 > **le ninmu pu retsku le se du'u mi klama ma kau**
 > _She asked where I was going._